mariosotil/river-framework/README.md

 ## What I'm working on now?

-- Version 0.2.9
+- Version 0.2.10
-  - ~~Redesigning in three layers~~
-  - Redesigning the core layer to allows the developer to write logic, rules, etc. for a single object. e.g. a document or a database
-  - Writing a LoggerHelper class to make easier to control the `java.util.logging.Logger` objects
-  - Optimizing the IBM Notes wrapper library
-  - Experimenting with the IBM Notes auto recycling
-  - Experimenting with IBM Notes objects caching
-  - Temporarily removing the support to Hazelcast wrapper library
+  - Improving the design to work with document indexes
+  - Supporting fields > 32K (IBM Notes wrapper)
   - Updating the documention
-  - Various fixes
+  - Various fixes and improvements

 ## What is in the ToDo list?